destination-earth/DestinE_ESA_DeltaTwin/README.md

 pip install -r requirements.txt
 ```

-3. Set up your credentials by creating a `.env` file in the root directory with the following content:
+3. Set up your CDSE credentials by creating a `.env` file in the root directory with the following content:

 ```bash
 touch .env